Co-Founder; Executive Director

 (1979 – 1983)

-More than forty years later, Alice and Emma’s vision has blossomed into Chicago’s community music school, providing equal access to excellent instruction to tens of thousands of talented youth and offering them the opportunity to be permanently transformed by music.
+More than forty years later, Alice and Emma’s vision has blossomed into Chicago’s community music school, providing equal access to excellent instruction for tens of thousands of talented youth—offering them the opportunity to be permanently transformed by music.

 Merit moves from Roosevelt University to the Fine Arts Building and adds private lesson instruction.